 Hyundai Santa Fe review - MPG, CO2 and running costs

-The pre-facelift Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer, but there’s a lot of weight to move around and that impacts on its overall economy.
-You can expect circa 40mpg and CO2 emissions in the 151-170g/km range.
+The Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer, but there’s a lot of weight to move around and that impacts on its overall economy.
+You can expect circa 41mpg and CO2 emissions of 177 to 178g/km.

 In this review

-- 1Hyundai Santa Fe reviewThe Hyundai Santa Fe is a practical, well-built family SUV with seven seats and loads of standard equipment
+- 1Hyundai Santa Fe reviewThe seven-seat Hyundai Santa Fe is a practical, well-built family SUV, offering plenty of comfort and loads of standard equipment

 - 2Engines, performance and driveThe hybrid Santa Fe is a composed, comfortable and reassuring performer